mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

 ![Devops-PipelineDay1.png](/assets/images/2025-09-17-Terraform-Mini-Series-Part-1/Devops-PipelineDay1.png)

-It's taken me 4 hours to troubleshoot why it wouldn;t work with the OIDC authentication thats "recommended" The Terraform tasks need to be on V5 and some other bits in the pipeline that i've now fixed and will confirm they are correct.
+It's taken me 4 hours to troubleshoot why it wouldn't work with the OIDC authentication thats "recommended".

+The Terraform tasks need to be on V5 and some other bits in the pipeline that i've now fixed, cleaned up the pipeline and get a successful build.

 ---